sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.txt

 If you use certain key fields (which the system will autocomplete for you), the system can create person, lost animal, found animal, animal control incident or waiting list records directly from submitted form data.
+You can also attach form submissions to animal records.

 If you set some person flags on your form, any person record created from the form data will automatically have those flags.
-The "checkbox" field type allows you to enter some additional person flags to set if that field is checked during submission.
+In addition to that, the "checkbox" field type allows you to enter some additional person flags to set if that checkbox is checked during submission.

 .. image:: images/onlineform_edit.png